TristanMrb/ModerneProgrammierkonzepteVol1/README.md

 ### Searching by Index vs. Searching by List
 When comparing all the algorithms by their output logic, it is easy to see that in almost all cases, the index search is faster; up to 2 times.
 This makes sense when you look at the structure of the algorithm.
 When you only search for the index, the search process is stopped after the first matched result is found.
 With the list, every matched result is being extracted from the array, subsequently, the whole array is being run through.
 This also explains their min and max times being closer together in some cases.
-Furthermore, the list functions have to manage a seperate list, which slows them down even more.
+Also, the list functions have to manage a seperate list, which slows them down even more.

 ### Functional vs. Multithreaded vs. Object Oriented
 When comparing all the algorithms by their internal logic, the results are unanimous: object oriented is the fastest, functional takes the second place and multithreaded is the lowest by a big margin.